waynelxb/kafka-basics/README.md

 For BACKWARD, always try to apply the updated schema on consumer side first.
 For FORWARD, always try to apply the updated schema on producer side first.
+All in all the key thing is to set default value properly for the schema evolution.